-The National Flood Insurance Program (NFIP) prohibits encroachments within the regulatory floodway unless it can be demonstrated that the proposed encroachments would not increase the 100-year flood levels.
-Hydraulic and hydrologic analysis is required to document a No-Rise Certification.
+NFIP prohibits encroachments within the regulatory floodway unless it can be demonstrated that the proposed encroachments would not increase the 100-year flood levels.
+Hydrologic and hydraulic analyses are required to document a No-Rise Certification.

 Some local jurisdictions are also adding "compensatory storage" requirements to their floodplain ordinances.
 These statutes require the excavation of floodplain storage areas to compensate for fill placed in floodplains.
 They may also stipulate elevation requirements for the location of the compensatory storage area.